 I made some salted honey butter because honey butter is my favorite memory from playing high school tennis.
 I hated playing tennis (and I played for a solid 15 years) but loved the snacks lol.
 A mom would always bring a bag of bagels and salted honey butter to practice and I’ve never forgotten that butter.

-So, now I try and put it on everything…including these waffles.
+So, now I try and put it on everything…including these very crispy waffles.

 Salted Honey Butter and Toppings: